Martha Moats Baker Memorial 50Km

 Wild Oak Trail Trailhead

-Technically, there will be a "fee" of sorts to run MMB.
-All runners will receive an e-mail the week of the race with a food assignment to bring, which will be used to stock the aid stations.
+All MMB runners will receive an e-mail the week of the race with a food assignment.
+It is this runner-supplied "tribute" that will be used to stock the three event aid stations.
+The leftovers will be brought to the finish line for snacks in the parking lot after the race.

 2013 Runners at the Martha Moats Baker memorial - Photo: Tony Escobar